Somnovem/UnityDashPong/README.md

 If the authentification server for some reason stops responding, even though It doesn't crash, just restart it

-Known problem with pressing the join button when the requested ip isn't hosting a room all UI can just disappear, restart the game
+Known problem with pressing the join button when the requested ip isn't hosting a room, all UI can just disappear, restart the game